NavdeepSingh16-98/iNeuronFulllStackJavascriptAssignments/Readme.md

 ## Navdeep Singh

-### Enter the test for which you want to generate QR code, the click on 'Generate' button, QR code will appear below
+### Enter the text for which you want to generate QR code, the click on 'Generate' button, QR code will appear below

 #### My Learnings-